Mumbai Police evict protestors from Gateway of India as they were affecting tourism

 — Tarushi Choudhary (@TangyMissT) January 7, 2020

-As per Mumbai Police, these protests were blocking the roads and common Mumbai residents and tourists were facing problems because of that.
+As per Mumbai Police, these picnics masquerading as ‘protests’ were blocking the roads and common Mumbai residents and tourists were facing problems because of that.

 Sangramsingh Nishandar, DCP (Zone 1) on protesters(protesting against #JNUViolence) evicted from Gateway of India: Roads were getting blocked and common Mumbaikar and tourists were facing problems.
 We had appealed to protesters many times,have now relocated them to Azad Maidan pic.twitter.com/aW0gWlKGZj